 Can use shield offensively as an off-hand attack, without penalties associated with dual wielding.
 Typically includes a small percentage stunning effect.

 Simple weapons are often not weapons at all, but rather common manufactured goods or tools that can be used as a weapon in a pinch.
 Other times they are just weapons that lack any complex design ro manufacturing techniques.
 Regardless, they are generally cheaper to manufacture than true weapons, and typically do not require a Secondary Skill to produce.
-Likewise, they do not require any kind of Weapon Proficiency to wield in combat, but nor can they benefit from a Weapon.
+Likewise, they do not require any kind of Weapon Proficiency to wield in combat, but nor can they benefit from a Weapon Specialization.
 Simple weapons are not built for combat, and therefore do not stand up well to the task.
-Therefore any with a simple weapon results in the weapon shattering or breaking.
+Therefore any critical miss with a simple weapon results in the weapon shattering or breaking.
 This renders the weapon non-functional until it can be repaired.

 Denotes any planned combat that actively involves spectators, such as a boxing match, pit fighting or gladiatorial combat.

-Typically used to indicate a melee special ability or power that can be chained together with an(i.e. “Next has X additional effects”).
+Typically used to indicate a melee special ability or power that can be chained together with an instant (i.e. “Next strike has X additional effects”).

-Example: If charging directly ahead 6″ to attack an enemy while mounted on a horse with the effect, the intended target at the end of the 6″ is not trampled, only targets that happen to get in the way along the 6″ straight line move.
+Any model that possesses the Trample effect automatically inflicts a set amount of damage to any target(s) it crosses when making a straight-line move.
+The target can roll vs dodge to prevent the damage, which results in the target(s) being pushed back 1″ (unless otherwise specified).
+Note that Trample has no effect on a the intended target that is at the terminus of the straight-line move.
+This represents the ability of certain units to push through obstacles in order to reach their intended target.
+Example: If charging directly ahead 6″ to attack an enemy while mounted on a horse with the Trample effect, the intended target at the end of the 6″ is not trampled, only targets that happen to get in the way along the 6″ straight line move.

 Specifies that a particular weapon, within a group that is normally one-handed, is in fact two-handed.

-Once current health (HP) drops below zero, character must drop Injuries for details of negative consequences of having HP reduced below zero.(counts as Knocked Down) and may do nothing on their turn except regain a single hit point until having more than zero health.
-All targets are considered while .
-See
+Once current health (HP) drops below zero, character must drop unconscious (counts as Knocked Down) and may do nothing on their turn except regain a single hit point until having more than zero health.
+All targets are considered Vulnerable while unconscious.
+See Injuries for details of negative consequences of having HP reduced below zero.

 Prevents target from using any primary, secondary, or passive skills that require physical exertion, for the duration of the effect.
-This covers most, (but not all) Vigor, Fury, Focus and Stealth actions as well as Spirit and Faith Powers that are paired with a physical attack (i.e. Spirit “” type powers).
-The effect DOES NOT prevent regular mainhand and offhand attacks
+This covers most, (but not all) Vigor, Fury, Focus and Stealth actions as well as Spirit and Faith Powers that are paired with a physical attack (i.e. Spirit “Strike” type powers).
+The Winded effect DOES NOT prevent regular mainhand and offhand attacks